 …this was one of the biggest shocks in our cost of living Merida guide!
 Why?

-We usually don’t spend this much on transport especially in Mexico.
-When we were living in Playa del Carmen and San Cristobal de las Casas, we barely spent $50 USD…barely!!
+We usually don’t spend this much on transport, especially in Mexico.
+When we were living in Playa del Carmen and San Cristobal de las Casas, we spent $50 USD…barely!!

 I guess this begs the question – how did we get to spending $268 USD on transport in Merida?

-Simple: We lived 20 minutes drive away from the city center.
+Simple: We lived a 20-minute drive away from the city center.
 This meant we had to take Ubers to get anywhere!
 The average cost for an Uber ride to the city center was around $3.50 USD and this can add up – in our case it did!
-This was an additional cost we weren’t expecting to be this high but it makes sense since we chose an apartment that’s 20 minutes away from all the action.
+This was an additional cost we weren’t expecting, but it makes sense since we chose an apartment that’s 20 minutes away from all the action.

 While we did get better value for money in terms of a nicer apartment and neighborhood – it was too far from the city center and ran our transport bill up.
-One thing we could’ve done instead was added this cost to our rent budget and say looked for places around the $900 USD price and save on all the Ubers instead.
+One thing we could’ve done instead was add this cost to our rent budget and look for places around the $900 USD price to save on all the Ubers instead.

 Gym Membership Cost – $0